 XSEDE's Web Single Sign-On (Web SSO) service provides a uniform, consistent, secure way to sign on to web applications using XSEDE user IDs.

-XSEDE's Web SSO service is used by applications provided by XSEDE and by XSEDE community members, including the XSEDE User Portal (XUP), the Community Software Repository (CSR), science gateways and other research portals, training websites, and more.
+XSEDE's Web SSO service is used by applications provided by XSEDE and by XSEDE community members, including the XSEDE User Portal (XUP), the Research Software Portal, science gateways and other research portals, training websites, and more.
 Using the XSEDE Web SSO service, any application can use XSEDE user IDs as the basis for its sign-on mechanism.